benalbone/dotfiles/README.md

 ### Future

-May end up adding terminal customisations ==_eg: Alacritty_== and other such things to this repo down the line.
+May end up adding terminal customisations _eg: Alacritty_ and other such things to this repo down the line.
 Depends what I want to keep when moving to a new device.